A Homeowner’s Guide to Frozen Pipes

 Here are some signs you need to call a professional plumber:

-- You’re not confident in your handyman skills and unsure how to unfreeze the pipes safely.
+- You’re not confident in your handyman skills and are unsure how to unfreeze the pipes safely

 If any of these situations apply to you, it’s best to contact a reliable plumbing service.
-They’ll have the expertise and specialized tools to fix frozen pipes quickly and safely.
+They’ll have the expertise and specialized tools to handle frozen or burst pipe repair quickly and safely.

 How to Prevent Frozen Pipes in the Future

 No one wants to deal with frozen pipes.
-Here are some steps you can take to proactively avoid this costly disaster:
+Here are some proactive steps Ontario property owners can take to keep pipes from freezing before the cold weather sets in:

-- Keep the thermostat at a constant temperature of at least 12°C in your home.
+- Keep the thermostat set to at least 12°C in your home, even when you’re away.

-- If you’re leaving for an extended period, make sure to turn off (and drain) water from every water fixture in the house.
+- If you’re leaving for an extended period, turn off and drain all water fixtures in the house.
+Don’t forget to check the water meter area as well.

 → Learn more: 7 Tips to Prevent a Frozen Sewer Line